 The Government of Canada is actively engaging stakeholders, as we begin implementing the Transportation Modernization Act and improving Canada's transportation system.

-"I'm encouraged by our discussion around the table today on viable ways to address challenges in the movement of commodities by rail.
+"I'm encouraged by our discussion around the table today on viable ways to address common challenges in the movement of commodities by rail.
 I look forward to continued collaboration on this important matter".

 The Honourable Marc Garneau